What Makes You Country

-What Makes You Country is the sixth studio album by American country music singer Luke Bryan.
-It was released on December 8, 2017, by Capitol Nashville.
+What Makes You Country is the sixth studio album by American country music artist Luke Bryan.
+It was released on December 8, 2017 by Capitol Records Nashville.
 The album includes the singles "Light It Up", "Most People Are Good", "Sunrise, Sunburn, Sunset", and the title track.

 Critical reception

 The Guardian reviewer Alexis Petridis rated the album 3 out of 5 stars, stating that "you'd have a hard time arguing that What Makes You Country doesn't feature some pretty bulletproof songwriting.
 If it sounds like mainstream pop in a pickup truck, that's partly because the melodies and structure are up to the standard of the best stuff pumped out by Swedish hit manufacturers."
 A mixed-to-positive review came from Variety writer Chris Willman, who wrote that the album "suggests that Bryan has zero interest in fixing what ain't broke.
 It's a 15-song guidebook to What Makes Him Successful, filled with good-time drinking, better-time sex, a little bit of family, and no particular sadness that can't be cured as soon as a certain ex-girlfriend texts back."